 - responsible authorship and publication

 - the scholar as a responsible member of society, contemporary ethical issues and the environmental and societal impacts of research in the discipline

 - policies regarding human subjects, live vertebrate animal subjects in research, and safe laboratory practices

 - Generation of discipline-specific requirements should consider formal mechanisms for training via RCRS coursework/ lecture series/workshops, journal clubs, GRD 500 and similar courses (as available); laboratory rotations; or other curriculum, as well as less formal training opportunities through faculty meetings; laboratory meetings; faculty/student retreats; departmental research days.

-Principal Investigators of grants with specific RCRS requirements will have primary responsibility for compliance with RCRS training requirements for undergraduate, graduate, and post-doctoral trainee supported by those grants.
+Principal Investigators of federal grants (e.g., NSF and NIH) with specific RCRS requirements will have primary responsibility for ensuring compliance with RCRS training requirements for those trainees supported by those grants.
 Exceptions:

 - On grants where a trainee is Principal Investigator, the named faculty mentor retains responsibility for the trainee's compliance with RCR training requirements.